carbon-steel/carbon-steel.github.io/_posts/2024-06-19-abstractions.md

 Abstractions are necessary as they allow us to think efficiently but they are treacherous as they can make it appear that we know "enough".
-Programmers who learn superficially will not succeed on difficult projects that come without known solutions and involve mulitple domains of expertise.
+Programmers who learn superficially will not succeed on difficult projects that come without known solutions and involve multiple domains of expertise.

 That said, the ideal put forth by this blog post needs to be balanced against reality.
 Obviously, we can't take time to learn every little thing when we're